JeremiahKaren/35percent.github.io/letters/Nov2016_response_to_ombudsman_draft_decision.md

 Firstly, we have comments to make on the wording of the following paragraphs of the draft decision notice:

+## Paragraph 10
 >"Social rented housing and affordable housing now have specific meanings.
-For my purposes I shall use the term social housing units."(para.
-10)
+For my purposes I shall use the term social housing units."

-According to sections 68 and 69 of the Housing and Regeneration Act 2008[^1], 'social housing' encompasses both social rented and affordable rented housing.
+According to sections 68 and 69 of the Housing and Regeneration Act 2008, 'social housing' encompasses both social rented and affordable rented housing.
-To avoid confusion we suggest that the term 'social rented housing' is used throughout the decision notice.
+In order to avoid confusion we suggest that the term 'social rented housing' is used throughout the decision notice.

+## Paragraph 11
 >"Mr X says that by failing to supervise compliance some developers have failed
->to provide the right number of social housing units."(para.
-11)
+>to provide the right number of social housing units."

 Having provided the Ombudsman investigation with evidence that developers __have indeed failed__ to provide the right number of social rented housing